bostaunieux/ha-pebble-dashboard/README.md

 - The two sections will extend the full height of the browser viewport
 - The edit menu for each section allows setting an image source to use as a background behind all cards

+### Stack Section

+Stack sections provide formatting and background image options for organizing cards within the Pebble Dashboard layout.
+This section type is selected automatically when using this layout type.

 Section background images can be configured to pull from the following sources

 - None - Don't set a background image